nationalarchives/da-tre-dev-documentation/architecture-decision-records/003-New-TDR-TRE-integration.md

 ### TRE validate-bagit Process

-The `validate-bagit` process will process `new-bagit` events and either:
+The `validate-bagit` process will process `bagit-available` events and either:

 * Succeed and output a `bagit-validated` event
 * Fail to validate the BagIt and output a `bagit-validation-failed` event